2007 •Nintendo DS

 AYANEO Pocket EVO is described with battery: 8600 mAh and cooling: Heatsink Fan Ventilation cutouts.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Bottom facing and USB-C audio out Bottom facing, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 260.5 mm x 100 mm x 17 - 33.9 mm, 478.0, Plastic, and Black, White shown in teasers.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-A handheld is only as portable as the friction it introduces.
-Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.
+The best portable devices earn their place in a routine.
+They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.

 The practical I/O story includes Internal 128 GB / 256 GB / 512 GB / 1 TB, External MicroSD, WiFi (#?), Bluetooth (#?), USB-C Bottom facing, and USB-C video out Bottom facing.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.